Our PHWFF New City meeting on February 22, 2017 was a busy one!

 If you haven’t seen our very own Bill Hayes giving his speech during the Mossy Creek Invitational outing I have added a link below!

-Being a volunteer with this organization, to be able to teach and to help, and to see everyone simply enjoying themselves during class and on the water is what I love about it.
-I would also like to take a second to say thank you to our newest volunteer, Michael Signorelli!
+I would also like to take a second to say thank you to our newest volunteer, Michael Signorelli.
 For those of you who haven’t met Michael yet he will be helping with our meetings and some outings, so look for a new face in the group!

 And if you haven’t seen some of Charlies newest flies, take a look!
 He has been tying up a storm in class and at home.
 I remember Charlie’s first day with us, and to see someone take to fly tying with the enthusiasm and obsession that Charlie has taken to it, is simply awesome!
 Charlie has been tying flies less than a year with our program and continues to improve everyday.